Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 We will not discuss any further differences between these two now, but what you need to remember and understand is that a GPU has much more processing power than a CPU to complete a given task.

-A nice demonstration of the above was given by the (MythBusters)[https://www.youtube.com/watch?v=0udMBdo0Rac] at an NVIDIA conference:

 If you need to perform a task on massive amounts of data, then the same analysis (calculations - set of code) will be executed on/for each one of the elements/data that we have.
 A CPU would have to go through each one of the elements in a serial manner, i.e. perform the analysis on the first element, once finished move to the next one and so on and so forth, until it manages to process everything.
-A GPU on the other hand, will do this in a parallel way (large scale parallelism), depending on how may cores it has.
+A GPU on the other hand, will do this in parallel (large scale parallelism), depending on how may cores it has.
 The same mathematical function will run over and over again but at a large scale, offering significant speed-up to the calculations.

-A nice demonstration of the above was given by the (MythBusters)[https://www.youtube.com/watch?v=0udMBdo0Rac] at an NVIDIA conference in 2008.
+A nice demonstration of the above was given by the [MythBusters](https://www.youtube.com/watch?v=0udMBdo0Rac) at an NVIDIA conference in 2008.
 Although it is a big oversimplication of the internal processes and communications between a CPU and a GPU, it gives an ideal as to why GPUs are regarded so highly.